-The Wayfinding Plan was approved by County Council in 2017.
-The Wayfinding Plan outlines design, placement, and content of signage, allowing a cohesive look and feel throughout the County to guide visitors to destinations.
+The Los Alamos County-wide Wayfinding Plan final design concept was approved by County Council in 2017.
+This Wayfinding Plan outlines design, placement and content of signage, allowing a cohesive look and feel throughout the County to guide visitors to destinations.
 Signage types range from vehicular directional to pedestrian directional to park identification and information kiosks.
-While this Plan identifies some specific locations for these signage types as indicated in "Exhibit 29.
+While the plan identifies some specific locations for these signage types as indicated in "Exhibit 29.
 Recommended Signage Locations" on page 55, this Master Plan recommends the addition of pedestrian signage along sidewalks of internal streets of the White Rock Town Center as well as the Canada del Buey Trail.